Green Office Program

 5. Ambassador Survey

-After discussing results of the Individual Survey with iSEE staff, the Sustainability Ambassador can fill out the Ambassador Survey.
-This will serve as the “final report” of your actions.
+After speaking to iSEE, have the Sustainability Ambassador fill out the Ambassador Survey.
+This is used as the final “report” of your actions.

 Congratulations!
 Your office is now certified for one year. iSEE staff will send you an official certificate to be displayed at your office’s main desk, lounge, or central bulletin board.